 Royal College Intramural Grant Program

-The Royal College Intramural Grant Program was created to support research and scholarship that advances the core mandate(s) and programs of the Royal College.
+The Royal College Intramural Grant Program was created to support research and scholarship that advance strategic areas of focus within specialty medical education.
 Intramural grants specifically provide a route of competitive funding for Royal College staff, contracted educators, Standing Committee members and other individuals receiving payment for services rendered and who are ineligible to apply, for example, to the Royal College extramural funding programs.

 Royal College Intramural Grants support high-quality medical education and health systems-focused research and scholarship to advance the fields of residency education, continuing professional development and other health system-related areas of focus in Canada (e.g. health workforce planning).